Check out these fun Christmas song trivia questions and answers with your kids and see how well you do!

 Answer: Santa Claus

-Printable Christmas Trivia Games
+Free Printable Christmas Song Games

 Christmas Carol Anagrams

 So what is an anagram?
-It’s just a fancy word for making a new word or phrase out of the letters in another word.
+It’s basically just a fancy word for making a new word or phrase out of the letters in another word.

 For example, “The Thorniest Elf” is an anagram for the Christmas carol, “The First Noel.”